-This constructor can parse strings, handle numeric arguments and knows about the keywords year, month, day, hour, minute, second.
+This constructor can parse strings, handle numeric arguments, Python datetime.date and datetime.datetime objects, and knows about the keywords year, month, day, hour, minute, second.

 It uses type inference to find out how to interpret the arguments and makes use of the Parser module.